-Origin was determined for 43 of the 52 spring Chinook Salmon carcasses recovered in 2016 in the Entiat River basin.
-Natural-origin spring Chinook Salmon constituted 84% (n=36) of the carcasses, resulting in an estimated natural-origin spawning escapement of 281 fish.
-Hatchery-origin adults constituted 16% (n=7) of the carcasses examined in 2016, resulting in an estimated hatchery-origin spawning escapement of 53 fish.
-Hatchery- and natural-origin spawning proportions differ from year to year but since the termination of the Entiat NFH spring Chinook Salmon program in 2007 the portion of natural-origin spring Chinook Salmon adults spawning in the Entiat River has substantially increased (Figure 6).
+Origin was determined for all of the 19 spring Chinook Salmon carcasses recovered in 2017 in the Entiat River basin.
+Natural-origin spring Chinook Salmon constituted 63% (n=12) of the carcasses, resulting in an estimated natural-origin spawning escapement of 60 fish.
+Hatchery-origin adults constituted 37% (n=7) of the carcasses examined in 2017, resulting in an estimated hatchery-origin spawning escapement of 35 fish.
+Hatchery- and natural-origin spawning proportions differ from year to year but since the termination of the Entiat NFH spring Chinook Salmon program in 2007 the portion of natural-origin spring Chinook Salmon adults spawning in the Entiat River had substantially increased until 2017 (Figure 6).

-Figure 6.-Percent of hatchery- and natural-origin spring Chinook Salmon spawning run escapement into the Entiat River basin.
+FIGURE 6.-Percent of hatchery- and natural-origin spring Chinook Salmon spawning run escapement into the Entiat River basin.

-In 2016, the run composition of both hatchery- and natural-origin spring Chinook Salmon contained various ages and genders (Table 2).
-Natural-origin fish were represented by 17 age-4 males, five age-5 males, one age-2 female, 13 age-4 females and two age-5 females.
-Hatchery-origin fish were represented by two age-3 males, two age-4 males, one age-3 female, one age-4 female and one age-5 female.
-The spawning run escapement was represented by 10% age-3, 77% age-4, and 13% age-5 fish.
+In 2017, the run composition of both hatchery- and natural-origin spring Chinook Salmon contained various ages and genders (Table 2).
+Natural-origin fish were represented by one age-2 male, one age-3 male, two age-4 males, one age-3 female, five age-4 females and two age-5 females.
+Hatchery-origin fish were represented by two age-3 males, one age-4 male, and two age-4 females.
+The spawning run escapement was represented by 6% age-2, 25% age-3, 56% age-4, and 13% age-5 fish.